 With a rich biodiversity of plant species, other non-timber forest products include aromatic and medicinal plants collected by the community for culinary and domestic medicinal use.
 The forest includes several traditional features, such as old bridges dating back to Ottoman times, olive presses and water mills along the river that runs along the edge of the forest.

 Rural Tourism for Social Sustainability

 Rural tourism improved social inclusion and allowed youth and women to become more involved in the economic life of community.
-In partnership with the Municipality of Bkassine, an agro-processing centre has been equipped by USAID under the Baladi Programme, providing opportunities for women to engage in the production of local and traditional Lebanese food and gastronomy, generating income for local farmers and young people acting as local guides.
+In partnership with the Municipality of Bkassine, an agro-processing center has been equipped by USAID under the Baladi Program, providing opportunities for women to engage in the production of local and traditional Lebanese food and gastronomy, generating income for local farmers and young people acting as local guides.